Ayurvedic Yoga Massage Training Courses

-No previous massage or yoga experience/training required.
-In all courses, students learn a set sequence of massage strokes and stretches, along with their indications and contraindications, in order to safely practice the techniques.
-You will gain the self-confidence that empowers you to establish a strong practice whilst working with the AYM-ARYM method.
+In all courses, a set sequence of massage strokes and stretches along with their indications and contra-indications are taught.
+This enables the student to learn safe practice techniques and gain the self-confidence required to establish a strong AYM practice.

-1 – Using correct position to perform precise and safe movements.
+1 – Using correct position in order to perform precise and safe assisted yoga-based stretches

-2 – Learning how to give an effective therapy session using massage and Assisted Yoga Stretches for maximum benefit to the client.
+2 – Learning how to give an effective session, using deep tissue massage techniques with hands and feet.

-3 – Understanding movements, limitations and contraindications to avoid injury.
+3 – Understanding maneuvers and theirs contra-indications to avoid injury.

-Participate in our online Reflective Practice during and after a course: log your sessions, track your progress and development, and receive ongoing feedback from the instructor as you practice giving massage on your own.
+Participate in our online Reflective Practice during and after a course: log your sessions, track your progress and development, and receive ongoing feedback from the instructor.
 (Logged sessions count towards additional hours on your course certificate/diploma).

-Each of the 4 levels of the Certified Therapist training course is composed of demonstration, practice of the sequence of massage strokes and stretches, followed by feedback.
+The class is composed of demonstrations, practices of the sequences of massage strokes and stretches, followed by feedback.

 Theory points are frequently introduced during class where necessary, to ensure that the student can provide a safe as well as effective session.